 - Qualified ethanol and methanol fuel (at least 85 percent of the blend consists of alcohol produced from coal, including peat). - Partially exempt ethanol and methanol fuel (at least 85 percent of the blend consists of alcohol produced from natural gas), or - Denatured alcohol.

-Gasoline also includes gasoline blendstocks, discussed in later, and any product commonly used as an additive in gasoline (other than alcohol).
+Gasoline also includes gasoline blendstocks, discussed later.

 Aviation gasoline.
-This means all special grades of gasoline suitable for use in aviation reciprocating engines and covered by ASTM specification D 910 or military specification MIL-G-5572.
+This means all special grades of gasoline suitable for use in aviation reciprocating engines and covered by ASTM specification D910 or military specification MIL-G-5572.